rootpy/rootpy/README.rst

 pythonic interface with ROOT on top of the existing PyROOT bindings.
 Several key features include:

-* Improvements to help you manipulate trees, histograms, cuts and vectors.
+* Improvements to help you create and manipulate trees, histograms, cuts and vectors.

-* Colours and other style attributes can be referred to by strings.
+* Colours and other style attributes can be referred to by descriptive strings.

 * ``Get`` and ``Set`` methods are also properties.

-* Trees can be created without the usual hassle, and a mechanism has been introduced for defining objects and collections of objects whose properties are branches.
+* You can define objects and object collections whose properties are tree branches.

 * Easy navigation through ROOT files.
 You can now access objects with ``my_file.some_directory.tree_name``, for example.